 Women also face challenges to their participation in the political sector.
 While Ecuador and Bolivia have established quotas (42% and 25% respectively) for female representation in their national parliaments, women's participation in local politics across the region is much lower.
-In 2022, women accounted for just 6% of elected mayors in Peru, less than 10% in Ecuador, and 11% in in Colombia.

-Homosexuality is legal throughout the region.
+In 2022, women accounted for just 6% of elected mayors in Peru, less than 10% in Ecuador, and 11% in in Colombia is legal Homosexuality throughout the region.
 Civil unions between homosexual couples are recognized in Ecuador and Colombia.
-Every country except

-Peru has some type of anti-discrimination legislation.
+Everv country except Peru has tvpe of antisome discrimination legislation.

 Nevertheless, homosexuals still suffer discrimination, stigmatization, and violence in some areas.